How to use dietary supplements

 How many grams of dietary fiber should you get in a day?

-he amount of dietary fiber that you can get from food differs from person to person, but the daily average for Japanese people is 15 grams (2015 National Nutrition Survey), which is less than the DG (tentative dietary goal for preventing life-style related diseases) for people aged 18 and older (20 grams for men and 18 grams for women).
+The amount of dietary fiber that you can get from food differs from person to person, but the daily average for Japanese people is 18 grams (2019 National Health and Nutrition Survey), which is less than the DG (tentative dietary goal for preventing life-style related diseases) for people aged 18 and older (21 grams for men and 18 grams for women).

 There is no established daily UL (tolerable upper intake level) for polydextrose.
 This indicates just how safe it is, but consuming only processed foods fortified with dietary fiber can cause loose stools and mineral deficiencies, so it is important to check the ingredients and ensure that you get the amount that you need.